 Driving in France

 With lively cities and picturesque countryside just waiting to be explored, it’s no wonder that France is such a popular tourist destination for holidaymakers.
-Plus, as one of the easiest European countries to travel to by car, many Brits prefer driving in France rather than flying.
+Plus, as one of the easiest European countries to travel to by car, many Brits prefer driving to France rather than flying.

 But before you start packing your bags and loading up the car, it’s important that you know the rules for driving in France.
 To help make your trip as relaxing and stress-free as possible — and to make sure you’re not caught unaware by French driving law — we’ve put together a list of key information that every driver should know before driving in France.